priya20108/haberman.cancer_prediction/README.md

 ***Objective:

-conducting EDA and visualizing different variables dependencies.
+conducting EDA and visualizing different variables dependencies. we applied different algorithms to classify our dataset but firstly an exploratory data analysis is needed to understand the data and be efficient.
+The algorithms applied were the following:

+**KNN

+**naive bayes

+** logistic regrassion